How to put your Calendly at your own custom domain

 - iFrames sometimes end up being quite awkward e.g. scrolling when you don't want them to scroll

-But if you do want to try out Cloakist because you want to take your Calendly branding to the next level, we'd be happy to help.
+But when brand consistency is important to you, then you do want to try out Cloakist.
+With Cloakist you can take your Calendly branding to the next level.

 Host your Loom videos at your own domain with custom video links